| Third

 The

-of the museum and the surrounding fort locations - the powder magazine
+museum and the surrounding fort locations - the powder magazine

 and fort well which still exist on the property, the cemetery where